A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 Appraisers will also note the possibility of asbestos being present in the property.

 When materials containing asbestos are cut or broken open, the fibers are released into the air.
-This can be caused by demolition, sawing, or drilling into these materials during renovations.
-When this happens, the fibers can be ingested or breathed in by people in the home.
+Demolition, sawing, or drilling into these hazardous materials during renovations are some of the known causes.

 Where Can Asbestos Be Found in a Home?